 The Last Ptolemaic Pharaoh Cleopatra

 Lastly, the final pharaoh of Egypt was Cleopatra VII who is known to history as simply Cleopatra.
 She ruled Egypt for 22 years, controlling much of the eastern Mediterranean Sea.
 Like many of the women of her era, she was highly educated, being groomed for the throne by her father Ptolemy XII in the traditional Greek (Hellenistic) manner.
 She endeared herself to the Egyptian people, participating in many Egyptian festivals and ceremonies as well as being the only Ptolemy to learn the Egyptian language besides speaking Hebrew, Ethiopian, and other dialects.

 To secure the throne after defeating her brothers and sister, she realized she had to remain friendly with Rome.
 Her relationship with Julius Caesar has been the subject of the dramatists and poets for centuries.
 With the death of Caesar and the balance of power in Rome in question, she sided, unfortunately, with the Roman general Mark Antony, only to lose it all at the Battle of Actium.
-Regrettably, she failed to find compassion in Octavian, the future Emperor Augustus, and committed suicide.
+Regrettably, she failed to find compassion in Octavian, the future Roman emperor Augustus, and committed suicide.
 Her son by Caesar, Caesarion (Ptolemy XV), was put to death by Octavian.
-Her other children, Alexander Helos, Cleopatra Serene, and Ptolemy Philadelphus were younger and were brought to Rome to be raised by Octavian's wife.
-As with the rest of the Mediterranean - described once as a Roman lake - Egypt submitted to Roman rule and the power of the Ptolemys ended.
+Her other children, Alexander Helios, Cleopatra Selene, and Ptolemy Philadelphus were younger and were brought to Rome to be raised by Octavian's wife.
+As with the rest of the Mediterranean – described once as a Roman lake – Egypt submitted to Roman rule and the power of the Ptolemies ended.

 Hellenization & Alexandria